 (Activate the Publicize feature)

-After configuring all account and plugin settings, your content is ready for distribution.
+After configuring all plugin and account settings, your content is ready for distribution.

 The Publicize feature adds a new section to your Publish box …

-(Publicize account details show in the post publishing section.)
+(Publicize account details in your Publish area.)

-Now, whenever you publish new content, it will automatically get shared online to all of the accounts you have set up …
+Now, as soon as you publish a new post, it will automatically get shared online to all of the accounts you have set up …

 CommentLuv